lyanh238/VNASelf/docs/USAGE.md

-# NekHealth Usage Guide
+# ViCare Usage Guide

-This guide provides comprehensive instructions on how to use the NekHealth multi-agent system effectively.
+This guide provides comprehensive instructions on how to use the ViCare multi-agent system effectively.

 ## Table of Contents